team-301/team-301.github.io/index.md

 ## [6.0 Microcontroller Selection](/microcontroller-selection)
 Microcontroller selection is a critical aspect of system design, particularly in embedded systems.
 Microcontrollers are small, integrated circuits that contain a processor, memory, and input/output peripherals, and are often used to control various components in a system.
 When selecting a microcontroller, it is important to consider factors such as performance, memory capacity, and the available input/output peripherals, as well as the cost and power requirements of the system.

-Performance is a key consideration in microcontroller selection, as it determines how quickly the microcontroller can execute instructions and process data.
-Memory capacity is also important, as it determines how much data the microcontroller can store and process.
-Input/output peripherals, such as analog-to-digital converters and communication modules, are also important considerations, as they determine the types of sensors and other components that the microcontroller can interface with.

-Cost and power requirements are also important considerations, as these can have a significant impact on the overall system design and functionality.
-Ultimately, the microcontroller selected should be able to meet the requirements of the system in terms of performance, memory capacity, input/output peripherals, cost, and power consumption, while also being compatible with other components and systems in the design.

 ## [7.0 Software proposal](/software-proposal)